hiroto231/SecureNote/README.md

 6. Exit the App Store browser and find the SecureNote app on your home screens

 If you receive error messages advising that there is an issue with the installation please try again in five minutes.
 I have attempted to troubleshoot this issue but the App Center is on and off with when and where it installs applications.

+**How do I download SecureNote for editing or to enhance the application?**
+1. Download all the contents in the Master branch
+2. Use Visual Studio Code(perferably) or any XAML enabled IDE
+3. Install a Virutal Android and iOS environemtn
+4. Select the Play button and watch the application start